Your Startup App: How to Avoid Suffering From Success!

 E) Offline Marketing

 Offline marketing is any kind of promotion that uses offline media.
-This includes things like participating in live events, TV interviews, radio talks, good billboard ads, QR posters, etc.
+This includes things like participating in live events, TV interviews, radio talks, good billboard ads, QR code posters that you can generate using a QR code generator, etc.

 Nowadays, in almost all of the world, offline marketing methods are designed to support or enhance online strategies.